MesaCrush/WanqingAn.github.io/index.md

 ### Euducation
 - **National Olympiad in Informatics（2015-2016）**

-  First Price of National Olympiad in Informatics in Provinces
+  First Price of National Olympiad in Informatics

   Silver medal of Asia Pacific Informatics Olympiad

 - **The University of Auckland (2019-2022)**

   Bachelor of Science  double majoring computer science and statistic

+- **London School of Economics and Political Science**

+  Master of Science major statistic

 ### Research & Programs
 - **Time Series Uncertainty**